detommas/PBF_MSE/README.md

     reflect the path where the PBF_MSE folder is on your computer.
--   Run *PBF_MSE_itr1.R* to make sure the code works for 1 iteration (EM is now run without computing the hessian, so one iteration for the 30 year simulation shoudl take a maximum of about 8 hrs).
+-   Run *PBF_MSE_itr1.R* to make sure the code works for 1 iteration (EM is now run without computing the hessian, so one iteration for the 30 year simulation should take a maximum of about 8 hrs).
 This code calls the *PBF_MSE_hs1.R* wrapper function that runs the MSE.
 -   Go over the *PBF_MSE_hs1.R code* to make sure you understand what it does.
 Open it and run bits of it (for example, only run tstep=1 in